 “One time we had three guests come in that appeared to be just ordinary people, but later we found out that they were Bonnie Parker, Clyde Barrow, and Clyde’s brother.
 They rented a cabin for the night, parking their car in the enclosed garage.
 Clyde signed the register, but I don’t remember what name he used, although it was an alias.
 The small one-room cabin seemed to please them.
 They were all well-mannered, and seemed to be very appreciative.
 Later, they came down to eat ‘supper’ and were very complimentary of my mother’s cooking.
 The next morning the men came down for breakfast, but carried Bonnie’s food back to the cabin.
 Later, my father, who ‘never saw a stranger’ teased Bonnie saying, ‘That’s the way with these lazy women, the men have to serve them breakfast in bed.’
 She laughed, and replied, ‘But we’re worth it!’
 As they left, father noticed something strange: Bonnie lit up a cigar and began smoking it!
 They had been gone less than an hour when a state trooper came by looking for them.
 Not long after that, they were killed in a shootout.”

 Bonnie and Clyde were considered the most-notorious customers of the Harris Café, “The Home of The Little Round Pie,” on Route 66 in Conway.

-Some sources say Bonnie and Clyde once napped at Bacon Station, later Speaker’s Mobile, in Lebanon.
+Some sources say Bonnie and Clyde once napped at Bacon Station, later Speaker’s Mobil, in Lebanon.

 The sheriff advised people to “leave them alone, and they will move on. . .”